Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Be sure to wear clothes

-long sleeved hat,
+long sleeves, hat,

 use sunscreen!

-• Limit sun exposure during midday hours.
+• Limit exposure to the sun during midday hours.

 • Stay in the shadows.